Resources - Table of Contents:

 Their theory is consistent with a low climate sensitivity to things like CO2 and TSI,

-possible that the cooling effect of another Maunder Minimum could exceed the warming effect
+then it is possible that the cooling effect of another Maunder Minimum could even exceed the warming

-of anthropogenic CO2, perhaps even leading to another LIA,
+effect of anthropogenic GHGs, perhaps even leading to another LIA,

 The "97% consensus" myth: Do 97% of experts really agree with the IPCC